 Genoa: My Underrated Italian Treasure

-I stood at the rail as we glided into Genoa harbor and thought about young Cristoforo Colombo walking these same quays in 1451, dreaming of horizons beyond what any map could promise.
-The Porto Antico — once one of the busiest harbors in the Mediterranean for centuries when the Republic of Genoa ruled these waters — now spreads before me redesigned by Renzo Piano, the aquarium sphere and Bigo panoramic lift standing where merchant galleys once loaded spices and silk.
-This city built its fortune on the sea: in 1099, twelve Genoese galleys and 1,200 soldiers including fearsome crossbowmen sailed to the First Crusade and helped take Jerusalem, earning Genoa trading privileges that would fuel her maritime empire for generations.
+I stood at the rail as our ship glided into Genoa harbour and thought about young Cristoforo Colombo walking these same quays five centuries ago, dreaming of horizons beyond what any map could promise.
+The Porto Antico spread before me redesigned by Renzo Piano — the aquarium sphere and Bigo panoramic lift standing where merchant galleys once loaded spices and silk.
+The morning air smelled of salt and coffee, and somewhere below me a fisherman was shouting instructions to his son across the water in rapid Ligurian dialect.
+I gathered my bag and stepped down the gangway into a city that built its fortune on the sea and never forgot it.

 Weather & Best Time to Visit